Aparna0224/Karunya_Project_X/README.md

 - Collected information from reliable sources like GitHub repositories, MOOCs, and documentation.
 - Structured the collected data into six primary modules for each subject.
 - Each module contains 5–6 subtopics, making the content manageable and learner-friendly.
-- Content was written in `.txt` files for easy formatting, readability, and storage in MongoDB.
+- Content was written in `.md` files for easy formatting, readability, and storage in MongoDB.

 ---